yingshaoxo/auto_everything/README.md

 > 2025: Actually, I found pypi is also not free any more, they let the package publish more and more complex and painful.
 (Without 2 Factor Verifying, you can't even login your pypi account.)
 I think you better create your own hardware and launch a new software distrubution platform.
 You would have totally freedom in your kindom if you created that world by yourself.

+> I even found VPS(remote server computer) is also not stable, they force you to update systems, in new system, they will always have a background process that is doing a monitor for your user's data.
+And consider of censorship from bad law reason, I think you should also create your own physical network.

 > "More code, more bug, more dependencies, more unstable, remember that. --- yingshaoxo"

 #### Installation (For 3.5 <= Python < 3.10)